cybercongress/cybernomics/bostrom/README.md

 ## Predicting V Demand

 V are natural tokens.
-Each V enables its holder to produce 1 cyberlink daily.
-To simulate cyberlinks usage we have derived base estimate of `cyberlinks_per_day` formula from ETH data:
+Each V enables its holder to produce 1 cyberLink daily.
+To simulate cyberlink usage we have derived a base estimate of `cyberlinks_per_day` formula from ETH data:

 ![ETH Data](images/eth_transactions_per_active_address_regression.png)

-We derived such formula:
+We derived this formula:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}transactions\_per\_agent = 9 \cdot agents\_count^{-0.3}"></p>

-And we adjusted such a formula by multiplication coefficient (`cyberlinks_trasactions_coeff`) because we expect that neurons in the BOSTROM network will be more active than agents in ETH.
-Also, we adjusted such a formula by adding a number of `extra_links` and `guaranteed_links`.
+Then we adjusted this formula by multiplication coefficient (`cyberlinks_trasactions_coeff`) because we expect that neurons in the BOSTROM network would be more active than agents in ETH.
+Also, we adjusted this formula by adding a number of `extra_links` and `guaranteed_links`.

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}cyberlinks\_per\_day = 9 \cdot cyberlinks\_trasactions\_coeff \cdot agents\_count^{-0.3} %2B extra\_links %2B guaranteed\_links"></p>